 The maximum allowance for Richland County PRC services/benefits is one PRC request within a period of 12 consecutive months.
 Within the 12-month period, services may be authorized to cover a single PRC application per household to assist families with basic needs such as food, clothing, shelter, utilities, personal care items, and general incidental expenses.
-PRC benefits for the single request/application of need may not exceed \$1500.00 for such services as payments of rent/mortgage or utilities and may not exceed \$1500.00 for car repair services.
-Additionally, on a case-by-case basis, an AG may be eligible for "wrap- around/bundled" services that may not exceed \$2500.00 per episode.
+PRC benefits for the single request/application of need may not exceed \$2,000.00 for such services as payments of rent/mortgage or utilities and may not exceed \$2,000.00 for car repair services.
+Additionally, on a case-by-case basis, an AG may be eligible for "wrap- around/bundled" services that may not exceed \$3,000.00 per episode.
 Wrap-around/bundled services are designed to offer the AG an opportunity to become current on multiple, delinquent bills.
-An example of a wrap-around/bundled service might be payment of delinquent rent, a delinquent gas bill and the purchase of tires for a car used for employment; for which, the total of all services will not exceed \$2500.00.
-Another example of a wrap-around/bundled service might be the repair of two vehicles in a two-parent AG; for which, the total of all repairs will not exceed \$2500.00.
+An example of a wrap-around/bundled service might be payment of delinquent rent, a delinquent gas bill and the purchase of tires for a car used for employment; for which, the total of all services will not exceed \$3,000.00.
+Another example of a wrap-around/bundled service might be the repair of two vehicles in a two-parent AG; for which, the total of all repairs will not exceed \$3,000.00.

 For the purpose of this PRC Plan, an assistance group (AG) applying for and which may receive services/benefits is defined as a group of individuals treated as a unit.
 The unit must contain a minor child (under the age of 18 or under the age of 19 if attending high school on a full-time basis).
 A pregnant woman is considered a legitimate member of an AG for the purposes of Prevention, Retention, and Contingency.
 An AG may include parents/caretakers, legal guardians or custodians, or specified relatives with minor children (other, non-related household members living at the same address may be excluded from the AG).
+Additionally, a non-custodial parent who is cooperating with CSEA at the time of the application is considered a legitimate member of an AG and may be eligible for direct services.
 Pursuant to section 5107.10 of the Ohio Revised Code and rule 5101:1-3-04 of the Ohio Administrative Code, an AG including a "temporarily absent" child may still qualify for PRC benefits/services.
 Within a household, all income and resources for members of the AG as defined above will be considered in determining financial eligibility for payment.